zeroamps/Tooling/Git/README.md

 ***

-`git pull` fetches from and integrate with another repository or a local branch.

-`git push` updates remote refs along with associated objects.

-***

 `git branch -l|--list` or `git branch` lists all of the branches in your local repository.

 `git branch -l -a|-all` lists all of the branches in your local and remote repository.